 Step One: Screening

-Source water, either from a natural source or from an industrial one, will typically pass through a screen as it enters industrial filtration systems.
+Source water, either from a natural or industrial source, will typically pass through a screen as it enters industrial filtration systems.
 This step is important because it keeps large material out of the water system, which can clog or otherwise disrupt the purification processes.

 Step Two: Coagulation/Flocculation